Fire speed: 10000 rpm

 The oscillation diode crystal won't let through laser beams from the out put side, but it allows a laser through only from one side (from the in-side in this case), (hence the term diode) Special weapons that're made to sabotage beamer/laser weapons wont effect this type of laser CIWS because of its diode like behavior in the optical system.

 Effectiveness and Use

-D-MAL Laser turrets are found on all classes of ship, and also on small planes, The lasers are triple p (PPP) pin point precision weapons and can also be used as shield drainers.
+D-MAL Laser turrets are found on all classes of ship, and also on small planes, The lasers are triple P3 (PPP) (pin point precision) weapons and can also be used as shield drainers.
 They can be found in arrays of six on the side of a navy vessel or at the tip or back of a plane were they can cover the flanks and also fire forward or backward if necessary.
-D-MAL Laser turrets are almost always used as deference weapon yet can be used as offence weapon, the D-MAL laser basically is a long range weapon.
-Their job is essentially to destroy incoming targets but it can also be used as massive strike weapon, in which a array of 24 lasses can shoot a barrage of thousands of beams at a shielded target basically blinding and draining the Shields very quickly. a turret can also focus multiple beams at one point making it even more dangerous.
+D-MAL Laser systems are almost always used as defense weapon yet can be used as offence weapon, the D-MAL laser basically is a long range weapon. it's job is essentially to destroy incoming targets but it can also be used as massive strike weapon, in which a array of 24 lasses can shoot a barrage of thousands of beams at a shielded target basically blinding and draining the Shields very quickly. a turret can also focus multiple beams at one point making it even more dangerous.
 The ball mount has multiple laser outputs, this makes the turret super efficient.
-A few of those turrets (hence way there placed in arrays of six) can easily take down vastly moving swarms of targets, be it drones or a barrages of projectiles.even missiles with special armor.
-The only weak spots of D-MAL is that it can overheat all the outputs in congested situations.
+A few of those turrets (hence way there placed in arrays of six) can easily take down vastly moving swarms of targets, be it drones or a barrages of projectiles, even missiles with special anti CIWS armor.